Urgent Care with Behavioral Health

 • Feelings of anxiety, stress or perceived panic attack

 • Loss of interest or pleasure in doing things you typically enjoy

 • Trouble focusing on tasks, loss of appetite, feelings of isolation

 • Flare-ups from known mood disorders

-• Change in conduct, hyperactivity or attention issues in school-aged children
+• Change in conduct, hyperactivity or attention issues in children ages 16+

 • Withdrawal from family and social interactions resulting from bullying at school or online

 • Flu, Fever, Earaches, Allergies, Upper Respiratory Infections